Indian Child Welfare

 Each member of the resource family household or any individual, who assists with the care and supervision of Cherokee children, shall be in sufficiently good physical and mental health to provide necessary care for a child.

-Placement Resource parents must have a physical examination prior to their original certification as a resource family.
+• Resource parents must have a physical examination prior to certification.

 Age

-The minimum age requirement to become a placement resource home is 21.
+The minimum age to become a placement resource home is 21.

 Income